Lilly Hartley: Career

 Some of Hartley's other work includes executive producing Who Is Dayani Cristal? starring Gael García Bernal, executive producing Private Violence, which premiered at the 2014 Sundance Film Festival, and producing Likeness, a short film starring Elle Fanning and directed by Rodrigo Prieto.
-Likeness premiered at the 2013 Tribeca Film Festival, and was nominated for a 2014 Webby Award for Drama: Long Form or Series.
-Hartley executive produced The Departure, directed by Lana Wilson, which premiered at the 2017 Tribeca Film Festival, and was nominated for the 2017 Independent Spirit Award for Best Documentary Feature.
+Hartley executive produced The Departure, directed by Lana Wilson.
 Hartley executive produced the big game hunting documentary Trophy, which premiered at the 2017 Sundance Film Festival, where it was acquired by CNN Films and The Orchard.
-Hartley executive produced Generation Wealth, which had its world premiere at the 2018 Sundance Film Festival, its European premiere at the Berlin International Film Festival, and was nominated for a 2018 Writers Guild of America Award for Best Documentary Screenplay.

-Through Candescent Films, Hartley has also lent support to the documentaries Fed Up (produced and narrated by Katie Couric), Art and Craft, 3½ Minutes, Ten Bullets, Cartel Land, Racing Extinction, Solitary, Vegas Baby and Step.
-Art and Craft (2014) and 3½ Minutes, Ten Bullets (2015) were each shortlisted for the Academy Award for Best Documentary Feature.
+Hartley also executive produced Generation Wealth.